Finance & Investment

 About the RD Calculator

+The RD Calculator estimates the maturity value of recurring monthly deposits.
+It is useful for savers who prefer disciplined bank deposits and want to know how much a fixed monthly contribution may become over a chosen tenure.
 Recurring deposits can suit short and medium-term goals because the contribution amount is predictable.
 The trade-off is that post-tax and inflation-adjusted returns may be lower than market-linked products.
 Before choosing an RD, compare the maturity value with FD, SIP, inflation, and emergency-fund alternatives.
+Gizcalc shows total invested amount, interest earned, maturity value, and a year-wise projection for quick planning.

 Frequently Asked Questions